hartzell/documentation-theme-jekyll/README.md

 - `develop` -- this branch holds our ongoing work.
 Periodically commits from `toms-gh-pages` may be merged into it.
-Most new work should occur on "topic branches" that originate from `develop` and are merged back into it.
+Most new work should occur on "topic branches" that originate from `develop` and are merged back into it (not shown in the image above).
   Periodically releases are made by merged from `develop` to the `gh-pages` branch (which GitHub Pages consumes).

 - `gh-pages` -- this branch holds the source for the current release of the site.
 It should only be updated by merges from the develop